Project

 Actions #9

-Updated by Jonathan Hill about 1 year ago
+Updated by Jonathan Hill over 1 year ago

 How have you managed to get on with this one?
 I'm currently considering using chirp for a number of big events we have, on the whole, we tend to have around 3 makes/models of handheld come in with players who need coding up(in the region of 60-200 players depending on site/time of year). it would be very useful to have for example a Raspberry pi running Chirpc able to encode the device, controlled by a GPIO button (I know Python can do this)